1967 Gillette Cup final: Route to the final

 Unlike Kent, Somerset did feature in the first round, in which they faced Leicestershire.
 Mervyn Kitchen and Graham Burgess each batted well to propel Somerset to a score of 251 for nine.
 Leicestershire were then bowled out for 160 runs after just 46.3 overs, giving Somerset a 91-run victory.
 Somerset's second round match against Warwickshire, in Birmingham, took three days to complete.
 Somerset batted first again, and scored 206 for eight.
 No batsmen particularly stood out; Roy Virgin, Bill Alley and Colin Atkinson all made scores in the forties, while Kitchen scored 35, and no other batsman reached double figures.
 Warwickshire then reached 84 for four just short of halfway through their overs when the game was postponed due to inclement weather.
 Cricket at the time was not played on Sundays, and no further play was possible on Monday, so the game continued on Tuesday, when economical bowling from Fred Rumsey, along with the wickets taken by Alley on the first day, helped to restrict Warwickshire to 181 runs.
 Somerset batted first again in their quarter final match against Northamptonshire, but only managed to score 184 runs.
 No Somerset player managed to score more than 40 runs during the innings.
 The Somerset bowlers played well in comparison; Rumsey took four wickets, while Alley conceded only eight runs from his twelve overs, and Northamptonshire were bowled out for 148.
 Somerset once again had no stand-out batting performance in their semi-final; Kitchen was their highest scorer with 40 runs, as they posted 210 for seven in a rain-interrupted innings which continued into the second day of the match.
-Three of the Somerset bowlers, Ken Palmer, Rumsey and Alley all conceded less than two runs per over to help their side limit Lancashire to 110 runs, and give Somerset a 100-run victory.
+Three of the Somerset bowlers, Ken Palmer, Rumsey and Alley all conceded less than two runs per over to help their team limit Lancashire to 110 runs, and give Somerset a 100-run victory.